Sainthamaruthu

-Sainthamaruthu (சாய்ந்தமருது; සායින්දමරුදු) is a coastal town in Sri Lanka, with a population of 25,412.
+Sainthamaruthu (சாய்ந்தமருது; සායින්දමරුදු) is a coastal town in Sri Lanka, with a population of 29,873.
 It is located on the east coast of Ampara District of Eastern Province, Sri Lanka.
 Sri Lankan Muslims are the majority population, according to the Department of Census and Statistics October 2007.

 Sainthamaruthu is located in the middle of other municipalities such as Sammanthurai on the west, Kalmunai on the North, Karativu on the south, and the eastern border with the Bay of Bengal.

 Divisions

 Sainthamaruthu DS division has 16 Grama Niladhari Divisions.
 It is bordered by Kalmunai DS division to the north, the sea on the east, Karaitivu DS division to the south and Sammanthurai to the west.
-50.4% of the population are men and 49.6% are women.
-Forty-two percent of the population is less than 18 years old, 48% of the population is between the age of 19-64 and 10% of the population is above 65 years of age.
-The population density of the division is 3072/sq km.
+As of the 2024 census, 47% of the population are men and 53% are women.
+27.8% of the population is between 0-14 years old, 63.8% of the population is between the age of 15-64 and 8.4% of the population is above 65 years of age.
+The population density of the division is 8,893/sq km.